Sports, Monday, April 27th

 Corner Michael Ojemudia went in the third round, 77th overall to the Denver Broncos.

-There, Ojemudia will join former teammate and Bronco 2019 first rounder TE Noah Fant.
+There, Ojemudia will join former teammate and Bronco 2019 first-rounder TE Noah Fant.

 Two Hawkeyes were selected in the 7th round: safety Geno Stone and quarterback Nate Stanley.